 - When a student graduates or an employee leaves the University of Rochester, their Zoom account will be closed.

-- Zoom supports the latest release of these browsers: Internet Explorer, Firefox, Chrome, and Safari.
+- Zoom supports the latest release of these browsers: Microsoft Edge, Firefox, Chrome, and Safari.

 - Supported operating systems and system requirements for PC, Mac, and Linux.